Box 1198 (Mailing Address)

 This month's selection is "Extremely Loud & Incredibly Close" by Jonathan Safran Foer.
 Join us for a cup of coffee and what's sure to be a lively discussion as we explore this unique piece of writing.
 Everyone welcome!

-Our popular preschool programs will resume in September.
+Registration has started for our popular preschool programs.
 Storytime for 3 1/2 -5 year olds, Toddlertime for 2 & 3 year olds (with an adult) and Rhymetime for babies 2 & under (with an adult) will be back before you know it.
-(These programs will be held at the current Wharton St. location) Registration for these free programs will begin when you see your Recreation brochure in your mailbox.
+The first few sessions of these programs will be held at our current location 9525 Wharton St. in the basement.
+After October 3rd, we will be holding all library programs in the new library at 9533 Main St. Please call or drop in to the library to register for these free programs.

 The bookclub meets monthly during the winter and spring to discuss a wide variety of fiction, non-fiction and biography.
 The choices range from popular fiction to classics to Canadian selections.
-The winter/spring session of the bookclub has concluded.
-Bookclub will resume in September at the current Wharton St. location.
-The fall reading list is now available at the library desk.
+The fall session of the bookclub will begin Saturday, October 17 at 11am to discuss "House of Sand and Fog" by Andre Dubus at the new library 9533 Main Street.
+The fall reading list is available at the library desk.
+All bookclub members are invited to attend BookChat September 22nd at the present location 9525 Wharton Street to share what you've been reading over the summer.

 This volunteer group has been active at the Summerland Library since 1999.
 Volunteers bring library materials to those that are homebound and cannot get into the library.
 If you are interested in joining this group of dedicated volunteers please ask at the circulation desk.